 Theory and practice of business correspondence.
 Lectures and laboratory work.
 Prerequisite: English 1A or equivalent (as indicated by Subject A Test or record from another college).
-Fall (3).

-EDUCATION

-A-P-R-S.
+EDUCATION A-P-R-S.

-Supervised study in arithmetic, reading, spelling, and penmanship for teacher training students deficient in these subjects.
+Supervised study in arithmetic, penmanship, reading, and spelling for teacher training students deficient in these subjects.
 Successful completion of one of these courses is accepted in lieu of a passing grade in the Fundamentals Test in the subject.
-The Fundamentals Test, including achievement tests in arithmetic computation, arithmetic reasoning, silent reading comprehension, spelling, and penmanship, is a prerequisite for admission to upper division teacher training and should be taken by all teacher training students in their freshman year.
+The Fundamentals Test, including achievement tests in arithmetic computation, arithmetic reasoning, silent reading comprehension, spelling, and penmanshp, is a prerequisite for admission to upper division teacher traning and should be taken by all teacher training students in their freshman year.
 Those who pass this examination with satisfactory standing are excused from Education